 Weekly radio programs directed to northern Africa, Saudi Arabia and Eritrea launch.
 VOM continues to help Christians who suffered for their faith in former Communist nations.
 Former CEO Rev. Glenn Penner writes In the Shadow of the Cross, a theological study of persecution in the Bible that is translated into 13 languages.
 Persecution.tv, VOM's multimedia website, launches.

 Rev. Glenn Penner is named CEO.
 A Volunteer Ministries program begins.

 2010 to present

 After an ongoing battle with cancer, Glenn steps aside as CEO.
 Corey Odden becomes the CEO on January 4, 2010.
 Glenn passes away on January 26, 2010.
-In partnership with Seoul-USA, VOM’s Christmas Blessing Fund provides 2,000 gift packages for North Korean Christians.
+In partnership with VOM Korea (formerly known as Seoul USA) VOM’s Christmas Blessing Fund provides 2,000 gift packages for North Korean Christians.
 On November 19, 2012, Doug McKenzie becomes the CEO.
 Sixteen VOM offices are serving the persecuted Church worldwide in more than 50 countries.
 VOM continues in Pastor Wurmbrand’s vision of serving persecuted Christians worldwide.